JiatongWangAlex/Maximinus_Thrax_Database_Explorer_Streamlit_v2/README.md

 * **What this means:** You are free to share, copy, and adapt the records or schema for any purpose, provided you give appropriate credit by citing this project.

+The data in itinere_land_roads_optimized.json is derived from the data published by the Itiner-e project; all rights and credits go to them.

+The roman provinces polygons in roman_provinces.json are created by me based on coastline data from the Ancient World Mapping Center and province border data for 200 CE from the Digital Atalas of the Roman Empire; all rights and credits go to them.

 ## Software Disclaimer